BeepBoop486/MyaXOS/README.txt

 	make			# to build the kernel
-	make initrd		# to create an initial RAM-disk image sudo make install	# to build the bootdisk sudo make run		# to run the operating system (qemu-system-x86_64 is required)
+	make initrd		# to create an initial RAM-disk image sudo make run		# to run the operating system (qemu-system-x86_64 is required)